Working Together – Terms of Service

 The Logo Shop

 The Logo Shop displays pre-designed logo shapes that serve as a starting point for your custom logo.
-It's not an instant-purchase shop – you reach out, we discuss how the shape gets tailored to your brand (colours, typography, name treatment), and the project then follows the same process as any standard logo project.
+It's not an instant-purchase shop – you reach out, we discuss how the shape gets tailored to your brand (colours, typography, name treatment), and the project then follows the same process as any standard logo project (but a bit faster).
 The result is a logo that's fully customised and entirely yours, with a full copyright transfer.

 Legal details

-These terms are governed by the laws of the Federal Republic of Germany.
+These terms are governed by the laws of Germany.
 In the unlikely event of a dispute we can't resolve between ourselves, the place of jurisdiction is Saarbrücken, Germany.

 The version of these terms in effect when your project starts is the one that applies to your engagement.